openxava/openxava/README.md

 		            	      .build();
 ```

-## If IAM role based access is used then region, accessKey and secretkey are not required as mandatory
+## If IAM role based access is used then region, accessKey and secretkey are not required

- **Example: Building client without region, accessKey and secretkey**
+ - **Example: Building client without region, accessKey and secretkey**

 ```
    	    AmazonS3Client s3 = (AmazonS3Client) AmazonS3ClientBuilder